davepinch/pinchy.cc/content/about/i-am-having-trouble-getting-started/i-am-having-trouble-getting-started.md

 ---
 title: "I am having trouble getting started."
-next: "No worries, you can do this."
+next: "No worries, you got this."
 ---